ceph/ceph/doc/rados/operations/crush-map.rst

   ceph osd crush tree

+When both *compat* and *per-pool* weight sets are in use, data placement for a particular pool will use its own per-pool weight set if present.
+If not, it will use the compat weight set if present.
+If neither are present, it will use the normal CRUSH weights.

 Although weight sets can be set up and manipulated by hand, it is recommended that the *balancer* module be enabled to do so automatically.